il Nido Restaurant, Marlboro, NJ: A Dining Review

 His vision became a reality when he secured the location of two former Italian restaurants, Brioso and L'Antica Trattoria, along with an adjacent storefront location, and proceeded to create a restaurant unlike many any of the other low to mid-range traditional, Old World, red sauce Italian restaurants that dot the Central New Jersey landscape.

-He later worked in the Kitchen as a line cook advancing to sous chef at the highly regarded Jockey Hollow Bar & Kitchen in Morristown, NJ.
-Before joining il Nido, he worked in the kitchens of two high end restaurants in NYC, at Benno, a Michelin starred restaurant, and Rezdôra.
+He later worked in the Kitchen as a line cook advancing to sous chef at the highly regarded Jockey Hollow Bar & Kitchen in Morristown.
+NJ.
+Before joining il Nido, he worked in the kitchens of two high-end restaurants in NYC, at Benno, a Michelin-starred restaurant, and Rezdora.

 Chef Petriello has continued the il Nido tradition of serving a well-executed, inspirational, seasonally changing menu with a commitment to using locally sourced, sustainably, and organically produced ingredients.
 Exceptions to local sourcing are made to preserve the authenticity of the dishes.
 Many of the dry ingredients are imported from Italy, including the flour imported from Sicily used in the homemade pasta dishes.

-The menu also offers several popular, high quality American favorites including a variety of grass-fed aged Wagyu beef and meats with no antibiotics, hormones, or unnatural supplements, and wild caught seafood.
+The menu also offers several popular, high-quality American favorites including a variety of grass-fed aged Wagyu beef and meats with no antibiotics, hormones, or unnatural supplements, and wild-caught seafood.

 The interior is beautifully done up with red brick walls adorned with attractive paintings of Portofino and other Italian Riviera coastal towns, open exposed ceilings painted in black, wooden tables set with attractive, softly lit table lamps, surrounded by comfortable soft cushioned chairs.
 The Tables are spaced comfortably apart for quiet conversation.

-il Nido is not recommended for children
+il Nido is not recommended for children.

 Reservations are highly recommended.